 The Town of Weaverville maintains Lake Louise Park, which is a hub of local recreation.
-The small lake is surrounded by picnic tables and shelters, outdoor grills, a playground, and a walking trail.
+The small, five-acre lake is surrounded by picnic tables and shelters, outdoor grills, a playground, and a walking trail.
 It’s a perfect spot for family and community events, exercise, and romantic strolls.
-If you’re in the mood to head back to the main drag, don’t miss the walking trails that run through Main Street Nature Park, 7.54 acres of local flora and fauna behind the Weaverville Town Hall.
+The town also hosts observances and celebrations in the park throughout the year.

-Plan Your Next Trip
+Plan Your Next Trip to Weaverville, NC

 The many threads of Weaverville cannot be experienced in just one weekend.
 Plan your next trip around one of the semi-annual Weaverville Art Safari events, usually held the last weekend of April and the first weekend of November.
 The self-guided free tours offer a unique look at the work of active, local artists within their working environments.